BonsaiDen/JavaScript-Garden/doc/forinloop.md

 prone to errors when the native prototypes - for example `Object.prototype` - have been extended.

-One widely used framework which does this is [**Prototype.js**][1].
-In case code ends up being used together with this framework and this code does **not** use `hasOwnProperty`, it is basically **guaranteed** to break.
+One widely used framework which does this is [**Prototype**][1].
+When this framework is included, `for in` loops without `hasOwnProperty` are guaranteed to break.

 ### Best practices

-It's recommended to always use `hasOwnProperty`, never should any assumptions be made about the environment code is running in or whether the built in prototypes have been extended or not.
+It is recommended to always use `hasOwnProperty` - never should any assumptions be made about the environment the code is running in or whether the built in prototypes have been extended or not.

  [1]: http://www.prototypejs.org/